Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-26-blood-ash.md

 "You’re talking about trillions of deaths." she said.
 "What kind of negative outcome is worse?"

 "Well, not trillions *personally."* Six demurred.
-"A hundred billion maybe. let’s call it that: a round hundred billion.
+"A hundred billion maybe.
+Let’s call it that: a round hundred billion.
 What would be worse than that?
 How about a hundred billion and one? "

 "Oh come on-!" she began.